Ygnacio Sepúlveda: California

-Sepúlveda was admitted to the California State Bar in 1860 or 1863 and, as a Democrat, he served one term in the California Legislature (1863–65).
+Sepúlveda was admitted to the California State Bar in 1860 or 1863 and was elected to the California State Assembly in 1863, serving as a Democrat for one term from 1863 to 1865.
 He was elected a county judge in 1863 or 1869 and a district judge in 1874 or 1875.
 He became one of the first two Superior Court judges for Los Angeles County in 1879, the other being Volney E. Howard.
 In 1872, he was a member of the first governing board for the Los Angeles Public Library system.

 Mexico

 In December 1883 Sepúlveda left Los Angeles and moved to Mexico City, where he spent thirty years practicing law and became the administrator of jurisprudence and legislation under the administration of President Porfirio Diaz of Mexico.
 In 1895 he was made the first secretary and chargé d'affaires of the United States in Mexico.
 While in that country, in 1905 he helped organize the Guadalupe Council of the Knights of Columbus.

 In 1895 Sepúlveda was elected a member of the Mexican Academy of Jurisprudence and Legislation.